Recently I started WhatsApp Notification service to send you law content easily.

 They may work at a law firm or as part or member of a company’s legal team.
 Their working may include preparing documents, assessing partnerships, and negotiating deals.

-Here are a list of best books that you can buy and use that to study.
+Here is a list of best books that you can buy and use that to study.
 You can confirm the names of these books from your own friends and teachers too.
 I am confident that they will also say that these books are indeed best in their category and useful for all law exams!